hydrogeohc/hydrogeohc/README.md

 ## Education

 - M.S. in Computer Science, Georgia Institute of Technology
-- M.A./Ph.D. in Environmental Science, University of California Santa Barbara
+- M.A./Ph.D. in Environmental Data Science, University of California Santa Barbara

 ## Selected Publications